 For, we insert an IV line into a vein in the crook of your child’s arm.
 The IV line will provide a steady flow of medication that ensures your child’s unconscious state for the entire procedure.

-Sedation dentistry can help your child feel safe and secure while in the dentist’s chair, without the stress and pain.
+Sedation dentistry can help your child feel safe and secure while in the dentist’s chair, without stress and pain.
 We closely monitor your child’s vital signs and ensure they are breathing properly through an oxygen mask.